benjamin658/typeorm-cursor-pagination/README.md

 ## Integration Test with Docker

-To start a integration test, run the following command:
+To start an integration test, run the following command:

 `npm run test:docker`